rbottura/p5-init/README.md

 *from Sam Lavigne*

 Well it is Sam, it very much is !!
-And after using it quite a few times, I found myself writing the same starting lines in addition to what you've done, so I'm adding mine, since I can.
+And after using it quite a few times, I found myself writing the same starting lines in addition to what you've done, and I added some monospace font for any WEBGL text since loading external font is necessary.